Cray-HPE/docs-csm/introduction/csm_overview.md

 users must retrieve a token for authentication before attempting to access APIs through the gateway and present a valid token with each API call.
 The authentication and authorization decisions are made at the gateway level which prevent unauthorized API calls from reaching the underlying micro-services.
-For more detail on the process of obtaining tokens and user managemen, refer to the _HPE Cray EX System Administration Guide 1.5 S-8001_.
+For more detail on the process of obtaining tokens and user management, refer to the _HPE Cray EX System Administration Guide 1.5 S-8001_.

 Review the API documentation in the supplied container before attempting to use the API services.
 This container is generated with the release using the most current API descriptions in OpenAPI 2.0 format.
 Since this file serves